-Exhibitors are expected to obey the superintendent promptly in producing their stock when instructed to do so.
-Stock must be in the ring within 15 minutes after class is called and it will be taken for granted that any person failing to comply with this rule is not an exhibitor for the premiums offered.
-Exhibitors will show their animals at such times and places as may be directed by the superintendent of the category, and upon refusing to obey this particular, any or all premiums will be forfeited.

-No artificial coloring, paint, or adhesive is allowed.
+- 1) Exhibitors are expected to obey the superintendent promptly in producing their stock/exhibit when instructed to do so.
+Stock/exhibits must be in the ring within 5 minutes after class is called and it will be taken for granted that any person failing to comply with this rule is not an exhibitor for the premiums offered.
+Exhibitors will show their animals at such times and places as may be directed by the superintendent of the category, and upon refusing to obey this particular, any or all premiums will be forfeited. - 2) Any animal shown in the 4-H/FFA division cannot be shown in open class divisions. - No artificial coloring, paint, or adhesive is allowed.
 All livestock shows are blow and go.
 Violators will be disqualified.